JorjaFox/library/content/posts/recaps/csi/buzz-kill.md

 ## Quotes

-**Sidle:** There was this guy who lived in my dorm in college, everybody used to call him Space Bob.
+**Sara:** There was this guy who lived in my dorm in college, everybody used to call him Space Bob.
 Your lab smells like his room.
 That's not a compliment to either of you.